 The fashion industry's greatest night will happen in a few hours.
-I was treated to an early preview of the Metropolian Museum of Art's costume institute exhibit that will be the star of the 2015 Met Gala.
+I was treated to an early preview of the Metropolitan Museum of Art's Costume institute exhibit that will be the star of the 2015 Met Gala.
 China: Through The Looking Glass was one of the most spectacular fashion exhibitions I have ever seen.

 The morning started with remarks by Marissa Mayer, CEO of Yahoo, Andrew Bolton, the Costume Institute's curator and film director Wong Kar Wai, who also served as the exhibit's artistic director while reigning queen of Vogue Anna Wintour presided over the ceremony.

 The displays were stunning.
 Many of the museum's antique archive pieces of Chinese garb were presented alongside contemporary couturier pieces that were clearly influenced by them.
 Groupings included looks that took traditional motifs and embroideries as its muse.
 There was a beautiful room of pottery inspired gowns.

 "Through the looking glass" is actually a paraphrased translation of a Chinese idiom referring to the reflection of the moon.
 There was a room set up to appear like a garden with a reflecting pool.
 The ceiling was a digitally animated moon progressing through its different phases while water droplets fell.
 The mirrored surface was the perfect stage to show all sides of the sculptured silhouettes of this gallery.